 Penal Code 243.4 PC is California’s sexual assault law.
 It prohibits the unwanted touching of an individual’s intimate parts for an individual’s sexual gratification, arousal, or pleasure.
-No one wants to imagine their loved one being taken advantage of in such a perverse manner, but fortunately there are laws protecting them and consequences for individuals deemed responsible.
+No one wants to imagine their loved one being taken advantage of in such a perverse manner, but fortunately, there are laws protecting them and the consequences for individuals deemed responsible.
 If anyone is a victim of any type of abuse, it’s important a Sacramento nursing home lawyer brings them to justice.

 Misdemeanor abuse typically applies when an individual’s life was not put in danger.
 The below examples of felony sexual abuse are exceptions to this rule.
 Felony sexual abuse penalties may apply when the victim:

 - Was unaware of the nature of the act because it was done under the guise of professional necessity (e.g. a breast exam)